image description

 2) WHAT’S YOUR BUSINESS PLAN?

 Having a good business plan is essential.
-You might be absolutely certain about where you want to take your business, but without a detailed plan, your lender won’t be as sure.
+You might be absolutely certain about where you want to take your business, but without a detailed plan, your finance provider won’t be as sure.

 3) ASSESS YOUR BUSINESSES FINANCIAL POSITION

-Is your business able to repay the loan?
-It’s something to seriously consider before you make contact with a lender.
+Is your business able to repay?
+It’s something to seriously consider before you make contact with a finance provider.
 GRID Finance are experts in providing Funding suitable for your business with standard information you should have to hand.

-4) WHICH LENDER IS BEST FOR MY BUSINESS?
+4) WHICH FINANCE PROVIDER IS BEST FOR MY BUSINESS?

-The first thing to consider when choosing the right lender is what kind of business loan you need.
-With as many borrowing options out there as there are lenders, finding the right match is key.
+The first thing to consider when choosing the right finance provider is what kind of business funding you need.
+With as many options to access funding out there as there are finance providers, finding the right match is key.

-Banks and credit unions are the more traditional options, but alternative lenders such as merchant cash advance companies, and P2P (peer-to-peer) lenders, are seeing more engagement because of the level of flexibility and speed in response they offer via alternative financing options.. a quick ‘yes’ or ‘no’ is vital to business owners.
+Banks and credit unions are the more traditional options, but alternative finance providers such as merchant cash advance companies, and P2P (peer-to-peer) finance providers, are seeing more engagement because of the level of flexibility and speed in response they offer via alternative financing options.. a quick ‘yes’ or ‘no’ is vital to business owners.

-Even with the most popular loan offers, you might find that your business does not qualify.
-That’s why it’s a good idea to read the lending requirements carefully before you even approach the lender.
+Even with the most popular funding offers, you might find that your business does not qualify.
+That’s why it’s a good idea to read the requirements carefully before you even approach the funding partner.

 6) HOW MUCH DO YOU NEED AND WHY?

-What will the loan help your business achieve?
-It’s an important question to ask yourself when deciding on how much to borrow.
+What will the capital help your business achieve?
+It’s an important question to ask yourself when deciding on how much funding you need.
 Take into account the business’ movements over the next few months to be sure that all excess outgoings are taken into account.
 By doing this you’ll get a clearer picture of how much you need for it to be beneficial to your business.

 7) HOW MUCH CAN YOU COMFORTABLY REPAY PER MONTH?

 This is the most important question you must ask yourself, as the repercussions of not meeting repayments can be serious.
-Traditional lenders, such as banks, set repayments to a fixed monthly amount that has to be paid on a specified date.
+Traditional finance providers, such as banks, set repayments to a fixed monthly amount that has to be paid on a specified date.

-If you’re unsure that your business will have excess funds on those days, it’ is best to find an alternative loan offer more suitable to your business.
+If you’re unsure that your business will have excess funds on those days, it’ is best to find an alternative funding option more suitable to your business.

-For example, a Merchant Cash Advance from GRID Finance allows flexible daily repayments based on the business’s daily sales.
+For example, a flexible funding advance for B2C from GRID Finance allows flexible daily repayments based on the business’s daily sales.

 8) HOW FAST DO YOU NEED THE CAPITAL?

-Knowing exactly how and when you plan to use your business loan is key to ensuring that you use the loan properly.
-If you need the loan quickly, you should prioritise one that is easy to gain within your timeframe.
+Knowing exactly how and when you plan to use the capital is key to ensuring that you use the funding properly.
+If you need the facility quickly, you should prioritise one that is easy to gain within your timeframe.

-Traditional loans can take time, so an alternative lender like P2P lenders – where private investors lend to a business – or merchant cash advance would be quicker.
+Traditional loans can take time, so an alternative finance provider like P2P providers – where private investors provide funding to a business – or merchant cash advance would be quicker.

 9) WHO ARE THE TOP IRISH SME LENDERS?

-You should do careful research on the SME loans available in Ireland, many can be too good to be true.
-With a reputable lender such as GRID Finance, you can be confident that the lending agreement you entered into will be honoured.
+You should do careful research on the SME loans and funding options available in Ireland, many can be too good to be true.
+With a reputable finance partner such as GRID Finance, you can be confident that the agreement you entered into will be honoured.

 TYPES OF BUSINESS LOAN LENDERS